On Mobile Devices, scroll down for list of Programs

 7) What is the procedure after passing the entrance exam?

-Candidates accepted for admission are e-mailed the Admission Offer Letter with accompanying documents, and are given a deadline to secure their seats.
+Candidates accepted for admission are e-mailed the Admission Offer Letter, Fee Structure and NICC Code of Conduct, and are given a deadline to secure their seats.

 8) Commencement of academic year: